AchYassineAM/NegativePrompt_extension_AEFA/README.md

 # NegativePrompt — Reproduction and Extension Study

+This repository contains the full experimental pipeline and final deliverables of our Master's thesis project.
-This repository presents a **reproduction and extension study** of the paper:
+It presents a **reproduction and extension study** of the paper:

 **NegativePrompt: Leveraging Psychology for Large Language Models Enhancement via Negative Emotional Stimuli**
 Xu Wang, Cheng Li, Yi Chang, Jindong Wang, Yuan Wu